 The Procession of the Holy Burial (A Memory of My Childhood)

-Although my grandfather wasn’t particularly devout, he rarely attended Mass or other religious services, his voice carried remarkable weight.
+Although my grandfather wasn’t particularly devout, he rarely attended Mass or any other religious services, his voice carried remarkable weight.
 So much so that Father Montesinos and later Father Ventura often relied on my grandparents’ judgment when making important decisions about church events.

 Meanwhile, my grandmother and Arturo oversaw the construction on the platform.

-That week felt endless filled with urgency, devotion, and quiet determination.
+That week felt endlessly filled with urgency, devotion, and quiet determination.
 Days later, I watched as they placed the restored image of Christ onto a bed of clouds made from paper and cotton, gently cradled in the arms of an image representing God the Father.

 I remembered that earlier, volunteers from the church had brought another figure: just the upper torso of Jesus.
 My grandmother and mother spent hours transforming it, painting the hair and beard white, until it became a powerful representation of God the Father.
 The final scene was breathtaking: tender and solemn, as though the Son had finally returned to the eternal embrace of His Father.